ThomW/shacknews-greasemonkey/README.md

 **Message This User**
 Adds links to Shackmessage people to the comments next to post authors' names just like in the old days.

+**User Popup**
+Adds a dropdown menu to usernames on the site to make it easy to search their posts, or their contributions to the [lol] hall of shame.

 # Goofy Scripts

 **Gegtik's Dinosaur Comics**